Hawk Training | Our Equality and Diversity Policy

-If a person has requested additional support they may also arrange a confidential interview with a member of the safeguarding team.
+If a person has requested additional support, they may also arrange a confidential interview with a member of the safeguarding team.

 Hawk Training’s Senior Management Team will monitor and evaluate the implementation of this policy, which will include the following:

 - Routinely analyse E&D learner statistical reports to identify areas of under-representation and achievement, for example statistics about learner recruitment, success and destination, by gender, age, ethnicity, learning difficulty, disability and safeguarding.
-Currently, sexual orientation and religion and belief are not collected during enrolment but this plans to collect and analyse this information is planned in the next three years.

 - Report on equality gaps, targets, action and progress at Staff and Management meetings

 - Scrutinise reported incidents including incidents of abuse, bullying and harassment and unfavourable treatment;

 - Analyse ED&I staff statistical reports, such as outcomes from recruitment and selection, to ensure Hawk Training recruits and retains a diverse workforce.

 - Monitoring of learners and employers is also collected independently through ESFA learner and employer surveys and Ofsted learner and parent view platforms.

 This equality and diversity policy should be read alongside other Hawk policies and strategies, including: